LC3 (codec)

-LC3 (Low Complexity Communication Codec) is an audio codec specified by the Bluetooth Special Interest Group (SIG) for the LE Audio audio protocol introduced about the time of Bluetooth 5.2.
-It's developed by Fraunhofer IIS and Ericsson as the successor of the SBC codec.
-Mono only LC3-SWB is also supported over Bluetooth Classic HFP 1.9, improving on mSBC.
-It is possible to send 4 LC3 streams to LE audio earbuds, like Samsung's Buds2 Pro.
+LC3 (Low Complexity Communication Codec) is a royalty-free audio codec specified by the Bluetooth Special Interest Group (SIG) for the Bluetooth Low Energy (BLE)'s audio protocol and introduced about the time of Bluetooth 5.2.
+It is developed by Fraunhofer IIS and Ericsson, and succeeds the SBC codec.
+Mono (single-channelled) LC3-SWB is supported over the Hands-Free Profile (HFP) 1.9, succeeding mSBC.
+A Bluetooth LE peripheral can receive up to 4 audio streams (e.g., that of 4 different audio channels) simultaneously.
+Pairs of wireless earbuds often register as a single peripheral device, despite being physically distinct.

 Codec

-LC3 provides higher audio quality and better packet loss concealment than SBC, G.722 and Opus, according to subjective testing by the Bluetooth Special Interest Group and ETSI.
-The conclusion regarding Opus is disputed as the test only included speech audio, but the comparison was made to version 1.1.4 of the reference Opus encoder, using complexity level 0 at 32 kbps and relying on CELT (general audio) instead of the FEC-capable SILK (speech); the test also did not take into account the newer version 1.2 of the Opus encoder released in 2017, where significant improvements were made to low bitrate streams.
+LC3 provides higher audio quality and better packet loss concealment than SBC and G.722, with disputed results against Opus, according to subjective testing done by the Bluetooth SIG and ETSI.
+The comparison against Opus is disputed for the test including only speech audio, and using the older 1.1.4 version of the reference Opus encoder, at complexity level 0 at 32 kbps and relying on CELT (general audio) instead of the FEC-capable SILK (speech); the test also did not take into account the newer version 1.2 of the Opus encoder released in 2017, where significant improvements were made to low bitrate streams.